Arithmetic properties and zeros of the Bergman kernel on a class of quotient domains: Introduction

-The Bergman kernel of $\h_{\gamma}$ was first computed for $\gamma \in \Z^+$ by Edholm in \cite{Edh16}, then for $\gamma = \frac{m}{n} \in \Q^+$ by Edholm and McNeal in \cite{EdhMcN16b}, where it was expressed as a sum of $m$ subkernels, all rational functions with a common denominator.
-Estimates on these subkernels imply a sharp bound on the full Bergman kernel, which then leads to a characterization of $L^p$-mapping properties of the Bergman projection based on the rationality/irrationality of $\gamma$; see \cite[Theorem 1.1 and 1.2]{EdhMcN16b}.
+The Bergman kernel of $\h_{\gamma}$ was first computed for $\gamma \in \Z^+$ by Edholm in \cite{Edh16}, then for $\gamma = \frac{m}{n} \in \Q^+$ by Edholm and McNeal in \cite{EdhMcN16b}, where it was expressed as a sum of $m$ subkernels, each being an explicit rational function.
+Sharp estimates on these subkernels imply a sharp estimate on the full Bergman kernel, which can then be used to characterize the $L^p$-mapping properties of the Bergman projection based on the rationality/irrationality of $\gamma$; see \cite[Theorem 1.1 and 1.2]{EdhMcN16b}.